 Healthy Hair tablets.
 Excess pitta is often involved in premature graying and balding.
 Healthy Hair tablets deliver a powerful combination of pitta-pacifying herbs that serve to rejuvenate the scalp and hair and support robust hair growth, while cleansing the liver, detoxifying the system overall, and removing excess pitta from the body.

 Daily breast massage can be incredibly supportive of overall breast health.
 It encourages circulation, stimulates the lymphatic system, opens the natural detoxification pathways in the body, and can help to prevent stagnation in the breast tissue.
 It also establishes a baseline of familiarity with your breast tissue, making it far easier to recognize sudden changes.
 If you are already doing a self-massage with oil, take some time to give your breasts a little extra attention.
 Or, use one of our balms before or during your shower to ensure that your breasts receive a daily dose of loving self-care.
 For more information on caring for your breasts, please see our Guide to Breast Health.

 Breast Care Balm.
-As a tridoshic formulation that is less building than Beauty Balm, Breast Care Balm was specifically formulated for breast-massage and is well suited for all women.
+Breast Care Balm was specifically formulated for breast-massage and is well suited for all women.
 For women who may be experiencing fibrocystic changes in the breasts, or any pain or tenderness associated with mild stagnation in the breast tissue, this balm is more appropriate for use on the breasts than Beauty Balm.